-Essential services will be limited to returns, grab-and-go service, and computer access limited to two 1-hour sessions per customer per day.
-Seating areas, charging stations and meeting rooms will not be accessible.
-All customers will be required to wear face coverings while in the building.
+Essential services are limited to returns, grab-and-go service, and computer access limited to two 1-hour sessions per customer per day.
+Seating areas, charging stations and meeting rooms are not accessible.

 For information on what steps are being taken to protect customers and staff, please visit the library's website.

 Use these health databases to find articles and fact sheets about coronavirus.

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases.
-COVID-19 is a new strain that originated in Wuhan, China and has spread around the globe.
+COVID-19 is a new strain that first appeared in Wuhan, China and has since spread around the globe.
 Common signs of infection have appeared 2-14 days after exposure and include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 Person-to-person spread has been confirmed and is thought to occur mainly through people in close contact with one another (within about 6 ft) via respiratory droplets produced when an infected person coughs or exhales.
 Currently the Florida Department of Health recommends you protect yourself and others by getting a COVID-19 vaccine and wearing a mask indoors in public if you are in an area of substantial or high transmission.
 For unvaccinated individuals, frequent hand washing, avoiding touching your face, wearing a mask in public, and social distancing.*

 *Information on COVID-19 was obtained from the CDC, WHO, FDOH, and John Hopkins Medicine websites.